Slimming World chips are the stuff of legends in weight loss circles.

 Of course though, it’s down to you to make your own decision.
 Why not try both options and see which you prefer?

-I always use Maris Piper potatoes to make Slimming World chips.
+I always use Maris Piper potatoes to make slimming chips.

 The result is beautifully fluffy chips with plenty of little crispy bits.